- Strategy Maps and Strategy Mapping

 - Strategy Mapping 101: the video

 - Inputs, Outputs, Outcomes

 - NFP Balanced Scorecard

 - Strategy Diagnostic: The 4-pen Test

-Learn how to develop and use Strategy maps to …
+How to develop and use Strategy Maps to …

 - Explain your strategy better,

 - Improve the understanding and ownership of your strategy,

 Whether you are an Executive, Manager or Practitioner, you are in the right place…